Programs

 Building an inclusive and collaborative workplace for the next generation of forestry workers is at the heart of FPAC’s vision for the future of forestry.
 The industry relies on strong relationships in the communities where we operate, and the continued growth of OYEP and additional investment from partners in the natural resources sector is a measure of success for the industry’s commitment to a diverse, inclusive workforce.
 To learn more about the program and how to become a partner, visit oyep.ca.

-FPAC has played a key role as a member of the Steering Committee in developing the campaign and supporting its critical mission and will continue to work toward a more inclusive workforce across the sector.
-To learn more about the campaign and how you can help advance visit freetogrowinforestry.ca.
+FPAC has played a key role on the Steering Committee, and now Co-Chairs the alliance.
+FPAC will continue championing Forestry Together's mission to cultivate more safe, inclusive workplaces across the sector.
+To learn more about the Forestry Together, visit https://www.forestrytogether.ca/

 PROJECT LEARNING TREE CANADA